INDIGO-Initiative/indigo-data-standard/docs/data-dictionary/project.rst

 Open Contracting
 ----------------

+The OCDS (Open Contracting Data Standard) is a standard that enables disclosure of data and documents at all stages of the contracting process by defining a common data model and unique identifiers for documents.
+An explanation of how the Open Contracting Data Standard work can be found here: https://standard.open-contracting.org/latest/en/

 This is a list.
-One project can have multiple items of data.
+One project can have multiple items of data as one impact bond project can be associated with various procurement processes.
 One item of data is defined as:

 .. datadictionary::